-Optional Redemption: The District reserves the right, at its option, to redeem the Bonds maturing on and after May 1, 2027, prior to their scheduled maturities, in whole or from time to time in part, in integral multiples of \$5,000, on May 1, 2026, or on any date thereafter, at a price of par plus accrued interest on the principal amounts called for redemption to the date fixed for redemption.
-If fewer than all of the Bonds are redeemed at any time, the particular maturities of Bonds to be redeemed shall be selected by the District.
-If less than all the Bonds of any maturity are redeemed at any time, the particular Bonds within a maturity to be redeemed shall be selected by the Paying Agent/Registrar by lot or other customary method of selection (or by DTC in accordance with its procedures while the Bonds are in book-entry-only form).
+The District reserves the right, at its option, to redeem the Bonds maturing on or after May 1, 2027, prior to their scheduled maturities, in whole or, from time to time in part, in integral multiples of \$5,000 on May 1, 2026, or any date thereafter, at a price of par plus accrued interest on the principal amounts called for redemption to the date fixed for redemption.

+If less than all of the Bonds are redeemed at any time, the maturities of the Bonds to be redeemed shall be selected by the District.
+If less than all of the Bonds of a certain maturity are to be redeemed, the particular Bonds or portions thereof to be redeemed will be selected by DTC in accordance with its procedures or, if the Bonds are no longer in the Book-Entry-Only System, the Paying Agent/Registrar by such method of random selection as it deems fair and appropriate.